Blender is a versatile 3DCG software.

 Click the icon to the right of the snap menu to bring up the snap settings menu.

-The two most commonly used are snapping to grids marked "incremental" and snapping to "vertices".
+When moving an object, the two most commonly used snap functions are snapping to the "grid" and the "vertices".

-Also, in the "Influence" item of the snap settings menu, there are buttons for movement, rotation, and scaling (scale), but even if the snap function is turned on, those with the influence turned off will not snap.
+Also, in the "Influence" item of the snap settings menu, there are buttons for move, rotate, and scale, but even if the snap function is turned on, those with the influence turned off will not snap.

-If you want to snap the image in terms of movement, rotation, and scaling, turn on all the influence items.
+If you want to snap the movement, rotation, and scale, turn on all the influence items.

 Proportional editing (Soft selection)